IntersectMBO/plutus/plutus-benchmark/README.md

 * `marlowe`(TODO):

-   * The source for the individual programs is in `marlowe/src`
+   * The source for a minimal version of the Marlowe validators is in `marlowe/src`.
-   * There is an executable in `marlowe/exe` which can be used to run the individual programs (compiled into Plutus)
+   * There is an executable in `marlowe/exe` which can be used to run benchmarks for a set of scripts.
    * The benchmarking code is in `marlowe/bench`.

    * To run the benchmarks using cabal, type a command like this